ceritchie/JIRA-plugin-mass-ticketing/README.md

 example  :

- ./create_issue.py -u cameron.ritchie@bossanova.com -p YOURJIRATOKEN  -t SomeTicketType.json -s BEGINROBOT# -e ENDROBOT#  -P JiraTicketType -r atlasoscar -d
+ ./create_issue.py -u name.lastname@companydomain.com -p YOURJIRATOKEN  -t SomeTicketType.json -s BEGINROBOT# -e ENDROBOT#  -P JiraTicketType -r atlasoscar -d

 real use case example

-./create_issue.py -u cameron.ritchie@bossanova.com -p as234f44ff59uTTid914reEe87565  -t IoT.json -s 100 -e 200  -P JiraTicketType -r atlasoscar -d
+./create_issue.py -u name.lastname@companydomain.com-p as23asdf98234aslkdjf65  -t IoT.json -s 100 -e 200  -P JiraTicketType -r atlasoscar -d

 #### remove the  “-d” in the syntax above  when you are ready to pull the trigger.  it is for a dry run